 Cooking fish is fun.
-See the veggies you have in your pantry and fridge.
+Take a look at the veggies you have in your pantry and fridge.
 Start with onions and garlic and decide how much of it you want to taste that day.
-Maybe you want to enhance onion taste with some spring onions and leeks or is it going to be more garlic?
+Maybe you want to enhance onion taste with some spring onions and leeks or is it going to be more garlic today?
 Tomatoes.
-There should be tomatoes in a Mediterranean recipe, especially if it is summer.
+There should be tomatoes in a Mediterranean recipe, especially if it is summer or a good quality passata or a can of chopped tomatoes during winter.
 So many options, so much flavor.
-For me, its cherry tomatoes lately.
-You may call it obsession, for sure.
-That is how the recipe I share with you was developed one fine morning, in front of a nice cod fillet, cherry tomatoes, eggplant and some parchment paper.
-In half an hour, parchment baked cod with eggplant and cherry tomatoes was ready.
+So, in front of a fine wild-caught Mediterranean cod, fresh eggplant, and vine tomatoes, this recipe was developed one fine morning.
+In half an hour, parchment baked cod with eggplant and vine tomatoes was ready.
 Sweet!

 This recipe has a mile-long list of healthy ingredients served with the best protein you could possibly feed your body.
 I won’t preach about eating seafood because you already are aware of the benefits and how important omega-3 fatty acid content is.
-Keep in mind that a typical Mediterranean diet contains moderate amounts of fish meaning eating fish/seafood 2-3 times weekly.
+Just keep in mind that a typical Mediterranean diet contains moderate amounts of fish meaning eating fish/seafood at least 2 times weekly.

 That being said, if you are ready to adjust your diet and eat a little less meat and more fish, you may face some serious challenges along the way.
 Seafood is sometimes difficult to be part of a weekly family menu mostly because of its funny, “fishy” taste that makes those little picky eaters run like hell away from the family table.
 Run like the wind…and hide.
 Oh boy!!
 Those picky eaters!!
 But again even adults prefer a juicy steak over a fish or they aren’t too into fish.
 Additionally, cooking fish can be sometimes intimidating and it requires some basic cooking skills.